limorl/ml-andrew-ng/README.md

-# Machine Learning / Andrew Ng
+## Unit Tests for Programatic Assignments of Coursera Course: Machine Learning / Andrew Ng
-Sharing some files that are ok to share and may help others taking the Machine Learning Stanford Course, by Andrew Ng.
+Sharing some unit-test files for the programatic assignments of [Machine Learning Stanford Course, by Andrew Ng](https://www.coursera.org/learn/machine-learning/home/welcome).

-It's mostly test files I use to test my Octave assignments.
+I used Octave 4.2.